fchiapini/myTube/README.md

 # myTube

-A curated Youtube playlists to learn new skills
+A video player web app with curated Youtube playlists to learn new skills

 ## Live Demo